ade555/BlogBridger/docs/installation.md

     ```

 4. Run `python manage.py migrate` to migrate the models into your database.
 You should read the [API reference](api_docs.md) to understand how the endpoints work.

-## Contributing

-Contributions are welcome!
-Feel free to open a pull request right away.